jinghuazhao/INF/tryggve.md

 There are a number of software updates/additions which are worthy of note.

+### GCTA

+The version can handle z statistics instead of p values is at /data/jinhua/gcta_1.91.7beta/

 ### METAL

 The version contains modification which allows for CUSTOMVARIABLE to use integer position rather than scientific format as in [software-notes](https://github.com/jinghuazhao/software-notes/blob/master/AA.md).